All About Renee Reyes

 We would like you to write a monthly column at…

-It took - what felt like forever - to finally find time to complete an updated version of the key content at my website.
+It took what felt like forever to finally complete an updated version of the key content at my website in 2006.
 It was a project I needed to share.
 However, it's not my life’s passion - just a byproduct of my personal journey.

 You’re welcome to use my original articles at your media portal if you first get my permission and use my byline and copyright.